mlte-team/mlte/docs/docs/development.md

 ## Project Development Commands

-You can run most project commands (to format sources, lint, etc.), in two ways: using the commands in the included Makefile, or running things manually.
+You can run most project commands (e.g., format sources, lint), in two ways: using the commands in the included Makefile, or running things manually.
 Using the Makefile works on UNIX-like systems (or anywhere `make` is available), and is shorter to type.
 Alternatively, you can run each command manually.
 The sections below describe how to run commands in both ways.

 Also, the commands below do not assume that you have your virtual environment enabled.
 Calling `poetry run` ensures things run in the current virtual environment even if it is not activated.
 If you manually activate your virtual environment with `source .venv/bin/activate` (see above), you can run all the commands below without the `poetry run` prefix.

 ### Import Sorting

-We sort all Python imports code in this project with <a href="https://github.com/PyCQA/isort" target="_blank">`isort`</a>.
+We sort all Python import code in this project with <a href="https://github.com/PyCQA/isort" target="_blank">`isort`</a>.
 Assuming you have followed the instructions in the [Quickstart](#quickstart), you can run this locally with:

 ```bash
 $ poetry run make isort